lumol-org/lumol/doc/src/index.rst

 customized potential functions in an *easy* way.
 You can use Lumol as a command line tool as well as a library in your own code.

+.. only:: html

     Excited?
 Then let's start with an overview of this book:

 .. toctree::
    :maxdepth: 1